RealMarco/keypointnet_ros/README.md

     1. [/inference/config.py](keypointnet_ros/scripts/inference/config.py) is the configuration file of training and deployment our keypoint detection, which should be input and adjusted by users.
     2. [KeypointDetector.py](keypointnet_ros/scripts/KeypointDetector.py) works in ROS environment and achieves fucntions below by multi-threads
         - Subscribing msgs in topic '/camera/color/image_raw', '/darknet_ros/bounding_boxes', '/darknet_ros/detection_image'
-        - Inferring the keypoints, states, (poses) of raw camera images by call functions in keypoints_pred.py
+        - Inferring the keypoints, states, orientations of raw camera images by call functions in keypoints_pred.py
         - Publishing msgs in topic '/keypointnet_ros/state_keypoints', '/keypointnet_ros/keypoint_image'
     3. [keypoints_test.py](keypointnet_ros/scripts/keypoints_test.py) works in python environment and tests the keypoint detection performance by a small batch of images.
     4. [keypoints_train.py](keypointnet_ros/scripts/keypoints_train.py) works in python environment and trains the keypoint detection model according to config.py.